Examples of Good Map Design#

 🚧This page on the training platform and the entire content is under ⚠️construction⚠️🚧

-In this chapter we will be discuss well designed maps and give examples on how to recreate the design elements in QGIS.
+In this chapter we will discuss well designed maps and give examples of how to recreate specific design elements in QGIS.
 A second part of this chapter will focus on common mistakes and good practices when designing maps.

 Map Examples#